rossetti/KSLBook/docs/09-Chapter9.md

     a.
 Common Random Numbers (CRN)
     b.
 Antithetic Variates (AV)

-2. Exploits process knowledge
+2. Exploiting process knowledge
     a.
 Indirect Estimation (IE)
     b.
 Control Variates (CV)
     c.
 Stratified and Post Stratified Sampling (PS)
     d.
 Conditional Expectation (CE)
     e.
 Importance Sampling (IS)

-Manipulating randomness refers to the judicious us of the random number streams.
+Manipulating randomness refers to the judicious use of the random number streams.
 Exploiting process knowledge refers to the general intuition that more information reduces uncertainty.

 ### Common Random Numbers (CRN)